phazel/shopping/README.md

 ### Errors

 ###### SKUError
-If the SKU passed into the `scan` method isn't recognised, a `SKUError` will be returned.
+If the SKU passed into the `scan` method isn't recognised, a `SKUError` will be raised.
 The entire checkout process will be stopped.

 ## Assumptions